 Head to the following gay bars in Slovenia:

 - Klub Tiffany – this a the main gay bar in Slovenia and falls into the category of a ‘dive bar’.
 One for a cheap and fun night out.

 - K4 – This is not a gay bar but holds the occasional gay night.
 We were lucky enough to be in Ljubljana for one of its gay nights and had an absolute blast!
 Keep an eye on its Facebook account for the next one.

 Gay Pride in Slovenia is hosted in Ljubljana every year in June.

 Pride here started in 2001 in response to an incident in Café Galerija.
-On 8 June 2001 two men were prevented from entering the café and told that they were not welcome because of their sexual orientation.
+On 8 June 2001 two men were prevented from entering the café and told that they were not welcome because of their orientation.